petrelharp/probability_theory/pages/schedule.md

 description: schedule
 ---

-Here's the proposed course schedule, with topics and readings.
+Here's the course schedule,
+with topics and readings.
-We may adjust this as we go along!
+And, here is a [single page with all the notes](everything.html).

 Week 1